 Write the convention down

 The doc is short by design: a page or two, not a book.
-It answers “what naming convention do we use?” and “what columns does every table need?” and “which timestamp type?” — not “here’s the philosophy of relational design.”
+It answers “what naming convention do we use?” and “what columns does every table need?” and “which timestamp type?”.
+It doesn’t try to teach relational design.
 Short docs get read; long ones don’t.

 Use a lightweight RFC process for changes